-- b.
+- a.
+Investing City assets in the safest types of securities; as defined in Section V. A. Permissible Investments - b.
 Pre-qualifying the financial institutions, brokers, intermediaries and advisers with which the City will do business, - c.
-Diversifying the investment portfolio so potential losses on individual securities will be minimized. - 2.
-Interest Rate Risk
+Diversifying the investment portfolio so potential losses on individual securities will be minimized.

+2. Interest Rate Risk